 Keeping the hand rested on your chest, silently say to yourself:

 “I am only human.
-I have done the best I can with the tools I have been given.
+I have done the best I can with the knowledge & tools I have been given.
 I am worthy of love and understanding, and I am in the process of learning how to better cope with challenging situations.”

 Take a moment to let these words sink in.
 Feel the warmth of your hand on your heart as you offer yourself this compassion.